luked177/Project-CovidDetection/README.md

 To use the program, first download the sourcecode and open the folder in the terminal.
 From here, run the command pip install -r requirements.txt.
 This will install all needed dependencies for the code to function.

 Now just using python, run the command python3 main.py, and the GUI will open.

+In order to train the model, open a Colab notebook and copy the segmentedfull3dclassiifcation.py file into the notebook.
+The MosMed data set is required in your google drive before attempting to train the model.
+The link for that is here https://mosmed.ai/datasets/covid19_1110/